-Taking back Internet access and control in Spain and the USA
+Taking back Internet Access and Control in Spain and the USA

 At the beginning of 2013, the globalized corporate state sets the prices and rules for access to communications and speech in the USA and to a lesser extent Europe.
 This is a situation that five years ago would have been unthinkable.
-But now Washington DC has betrayed the application of much of the Bill of Rights to American citizens.
-While in the name of financial capital Spain has been devastated, in the province of Catalonia a people's network cooperative called guifi.net took root in 2004 and has spread to more than 20,000 operative nodes in January 2013.
-This COOK Report begins the process of chronicling the rise of guifi.net with the goal that Americans may be able to stand up to the corporate state and declare their independence from its growing stranglehold.
+But now Washington DC has betrayed the much of the Bill of Rights - for example first amendment -speech; fourth - search and 5th self-incrimination.
+While in the name of financial capital, Spain has been devastated.
+In the province of Catalonia a people's network infrastructure owned and operated as a Commons called guifi.net took root in 2004 and has spread to more than 20,000 operative nodes as of January 2013.

+This COOK Report begins its process of chronicling the rise of guifi.net with the goal that Americans may be able to stand up to the corporate state and declare their independence from its growing stranglehold.
 If we are not to become serfs of the new corporate world order, we must begin to build and own our own telecommunications infrastructure.
-One that is held together and maintained as a commons.
+One that is held together and maintained as a Commons.
 The bad news is that it is late in the game.
 The good news is that wireless mesh technology backed up by fiber has become cheap enough where it is possible to build.
 The USA must begin that construction now.